szabgab/perlmaven.com/sites/en/pages/how-to-fetch-the-cpan-dependency-tree-of-a-perl-module.md

     say STDERR "Processing module $name";
 ```

-We put <b>undef</b> in the field, so even if the fetching fails, we'll already have the key in the hash.
+We put **undef** in the field, so even if the fetching fails, we'll already have the key in the hash.
 Using this will, ensure that we won't try to fetch the data again even if the first attempt failed.
-That's the reason we use <b>exists</b> in the first line explained above.
+That's the reason we use **exists** in the first line explained above.

 ```perl
     $data{modules}{ $name } = undef;
 ```

-Next, we fetch the data from MetaCPAN, but we wrapped the call in an <b>eval</b> block to avoid die-ing.
+Next, we fetch the data from MetaCPAN, but we wrapped the call in an **eval** block to avoid die-ing.
-If the call fails and throws an exception we catch it, print it using the <b>warn</b> call stop further
+If the call fails and throws an exception we catch it, print it using the **warn** call stop further
-processing of this module by calling <b>return</b>.
+processing of this module by calling **return**.

 ```perl
     my $module   = eval { $mcpan->module( $name ) };